-ATTY FOR DEFENSE: So you know that your name, in Spanish, is boca grande-big mouth?
+ATTY FOR DEFENSE: Are you aware that your name, in Spanish, is boca grande-big mouth?
 (Pronounced in Spanish, boc-cah, grawn-deh)

 PROSECUTOR: Objection, Your Honor!
 The defense is badgering the witness.

 ATTY FOR DEFENSE: I'm simply translating his name, Your Honor.
 Any Spanish-speaker knows "Boca Grande" in Spanish is "Big Mouth" in English.